Catkin can run C++ unit tests using

 This command defines a new target.
 Remember that you must set

-and other target-specific attributes that are necessary
+target_link_libraries and other target-specific attributes that are necessary

 to build the test.
-In general, you can treat catkin_add_gtest
+In general, you can treat catkin_add_gtest like any other

-command in your CMakeLists.txt
+add_executable command in your CMakeLists.txt file.

-and may cause relative imports
+nosetests changes PYTHONPATH and may cause relative imports

 to fail.
-You can work around this by modifying sys.path
+You can work around this by modifying sys.path at the very top of

 your scripts: